kyleik/truncate/README.md

 # Truncate
-A simple web app that helps you convert your long links into shorter links.
+Turn your long links into tiny ones.

 ## Features